Degrees and Diplomas

 There are several steps you can take to ensure the information on your diploma is correct and confirm how you would like to receive your diploma.

 Your name and degree earned will be displayed on your diploma.
-The name on your diploma will be the name listed on your student record file.
+The name on your diploma will default to the name listed on your student record file.
+May 2021 degree candidates may select to have a diploma name that is different from the legal name on their student record.
 Majors are not included on diplomas.

 Name and Degree Corrections

 Prior to graduation, you will receive a “Degree Candidate” email from the Office of the Registrar (sent to the email on file with the university), which will ask you to confirm your name and the degree you will earn.